 You don't need to be serving on a current search commitee to attend, but all members of search committees are expected to be current with Complete 'Best Practices' Workshop

-While members of faculty recruitment commitees are following the University Checklist, it is important at the earliest stages in the process to plan the evaluation criteria and campus visit agenda.
+While members of faculty recruitment commitees are following the University procedures for recruitment, it is important at the earliest stages in the process to plan the evaluation criteria and campus visit agenda.
 Please ensure all candidates receive a copy of the materials in the section 'University Resources for Faculty Diversity Inclusion, Equity, Support and Success".
 This helps to harmonize the information given to all candidates about how the program/department, college and university are situated and positioned to support the success of all new colleagues.
 Please plan a meeting on the schedule with a pair of Faculty Recruitment Ambassadors to share in a non-evaluative way with candidates.

 Slides from Fall 2022 "Recruiting an Excellent and Diverse Faculty" workshops for search committees are available for Lehigh colleagues with credentials.